-Digital molding is a massively scalable additive manufacturing process that speeds and simplifies the production of plastic parts.
+3D Systems' Figure 4® technology is a tool-less, massively scalable, additive manufacturing process that speeds and simplifies the production of plastic parts.

-3D Systems' digital molding technology enables designs to go straight from CAD to manufacturing without tooling, facilitates on-the-fly iterations of part designs, accelerates production transitions to new designs without retooling, and rapidly manufactures parts that are too complex for traditional injection molding.

-This paper outlines the evolution of digital molding, explains how it works, details benefits for manufacturers, reveals business drivers for the technology, and provides perspectives from an industry expert.
-Cost and time savings claims are documented by benchmarks that demonstrate the performance of digital molding versus traditional injection molding.
+This digital approach enables designs to go straight from CAD to manufacturing without tooling, facilitates on-the-fly iterations of part designs, accelerates production transitions to new designs without retooling, and rapidly manufactures parts that are too complex for traditional injection molding.
+This paper outlines the evolution of tool-less direct digital production enabled by Figure 4® technology, explains how it works, details benefits for manufacturers, reveals business drivers for the technology, and provides perspectives from an industry expert.
+Cost and time savings claims are documented by benchmarks that demonstrate the performance of digital production versus traditional injection molding.